ibm-cloud-docs/containers/cs_encrypt.md

 After you enable a KMS provider in your {{site.data.keyword.containerlong_notm}} cluster, you can verify that your cluster secrets are encrypted by disabling the root key.
 When you disable the root key, the cluster can no longer decrypt the secrets and becomes unusable, which signifies that your secrets were encrypted.
 {: shortdesc}

-Before you begin:
+Before you begin
-* Consider [updating your cluster](/docs/containers?topic=containers-update) to at least Kubernetes version `1.19`.
+- Consider [updating your cluster](/docs/containers?topic=containers-update) to at least Kubernetes version `1.19`.
 If you do not update your cluster to this version, changes to the root key are not reported in the cluster health status and take longer to take effect in your cluster.
-* Make sure that you have the {{site.data.keyword.cloud_notm}} IAM **Administrator** platform and **Manager** service access role for the cluster.
+- Make sure that you have the {{site.data.keyword.cloud_notm}} IAM **Administrator** platform and **Manager** service access role for the cluster.

-To verify secret encryption by disabling a root key:
+To verify secret encryption by disabling a root key

 1. [Enable KMS encryption in your cluster](#keyprotect).
 To check that KMS encryption is enabled, verify that the **Key Management Service** status is set to `enabled` in the output of the following command.
     ```
     ibmcloud ks cluster get -c <cluster_name_or_ID>